 An unmanaged switch can inadvertently create a separate, unmanaged link to the public internet bypassing the organization’s defense layers.
 When a malicious computer connects to this switch, it can establish a concealed link.
 This link can give the attacker full access to the organization’s IT network and data.

 Such setups become fertile grounds for Man-in-the-Middle (MiTM) attacks.
-In these attacks, the attacker secretly intercepts and possibly alters the communication between two parties who believe they are communicating directly.
+In these attacks, the attacker secretly intercepts the communication between two parties.
+They may also alter the messages, causing the parties to believe they are communicating directly.

-- Bypassing Security Layers: When a malicious computer connects to the switch, it can effectively bypass the organization’s security layers, leading to unauthorized access to sensitive information.
+- Bypassing Security Layers: A malicious computer connecting to an unmanaged switch can bypass the organization’s security layers, allowing unauthorized access to sensitive information.

-- Data Interception: MiTM attacks can result in stolen credentials, sensitive data leaks, and significant reputational damage.
-Organizations must recognize the importance of securing unmanaged switches to protect against these threats.
+- Data Interception: Man-in-the-Middle (MiTM) attacks can lead to stolen credentials, sensitive data leaks, and significant reputational damage.
+Organizations must recognize the importance of securing an unmanaged switch to protect against these threats.

 MAC Spoofing and Reconnaissance